balus7891/OCI-vpn-setup/README.md

 You can deploy this stack with two modes of operation

-1. _Deploy IPSec VPN with new resources_
+1. _Deploy IPsec VPN with new resources_

 **Create New Network (Virtual Cloud Network) as well as new DRG (Dynamic Routing Gateway)**

-2. _Deploy IPSec VPN with existing resource in the tenancy_
+2. _Deploy IPsec VPN with existing resource in the tenancy_

 **You can use existing VCN (Virtual Cloud Network) and DRG (Dynamic Routing Gateway)**